 Following a third-degree or higher DWI offense, your regular license plates for any vehicle you own will be impounded.
 You will then be required to replace them with special registration plates, also known as “whiskey plates”.
 These plates have earned their nickname because they start with the letter “W” and are used to identify drivers who have been charged with a DWI.

-Whiskey plates are required for any DWI that is a third-degree offense or higher, but drivers now have the option to participate in the ignition interlock program in lieu of using whiskey plates.
+Whiskey plates are typically required for any DWI that is a third-degree offense or higher (under Minn.
+Stat. § 169A.60).
+The state can order administrative plate impoundment, requiring a driver to surrender their regular plates and display these special coded ones for a period of at least one year.
+However, drivers have the option to participate in the ignition interlock program instead of using whiskey plates.

 Do the other letters on whiskey plates have any meaning?